cisagov/ScubaGear/baselines/powerplatform.md

 low-code application development, business intelligence, a custom chat bot creator, and app connectivity software.
-The following summarizes the Power Platform applications and other applications frequently used by Power Platform applications.
+The following summarizes the Power Platform applications and other applications frequently used by Power Platform.

 **Power Apps**: This is a low-code application development software used to create custom business applications.
 The apps can be used as desktop, mobile, and web apps.
 Three different types of Power Apps can be
 created:

-1.  **Canvas Apps**: These are drag and drop style developed apps, where users drag and add User Interface (UI) components to the screen.
+1.  [**Canvas Apps**](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/): These are drag and drop style developed apps, where users drag and add User Interface (UI) components to the screen.
     Users can then connect the components to data sources to display data in the canvas app.

-2.  **Model-Driven Apps**: These apps are developed from an existing data source.
+2.  [**Model-Driven Apps**](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/): These apps are developed from an existing data source.
 They can be thought of as the inverse of a Canvas App.
     For those familiar with the Model-View-Controller design pattern, Model-Driven apps revolve around building the view and controller on top of the model.

-3.  **Power Pages**: These apps that are created to function as either internal or external facing websites.
+3.  [**Power Pages**](https://learn.microsoft.com/en-us/power-pages/): These apps that are created to function as either internal or external facing websites.

-**Power Automate**: This is an online tool within the Microsoft 365 applications and add-ins used to create automated workflows between apps and services to synchronize files, get notifications and collect data.
+[**Power Automate**](https://learn.microsoft.com/en-us/power-automate/): This is an online tool within the Microsoft 365 applications and add-ins used to create automated workflows between apps and services to synchronize files, get notifications and collect data.

-**Power Virtual Agents**: These are custom chat bots for use in the stand-alone Power Virtual Agents web app or in a Microsoft Teams channel.
+[**Power Virtual Agents**](https://learn.microsoft.com/en-us/power-virtual-agents/): These are custom chat bots for use in the stand-alone Power Virtual Agents web app or in a Microsoft Teams channel.

-**Connectors**: These are a proxy or a wrapper around an API that allows the underlying service to be accessed from Power Automate workflows, a Power App or Azure Logic Apps.
+[**Connectors**](https://learn.microsoft.com/en-us/connectors/connector-reference/): These are a proxy or a wrapper around an API that allows the underlying service to be accessed from Power Automate workflows, a Power App or Azure Logic Apps.

-**Microsoft Dataverse**: This is a cloud database management system most often used to store data in SQL-like tables.
+[**Microsoft Dataverse**](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/): This is a cloud database management system most often used to store data in SQL-like tables.
 A Power App would then use a connector to connect to the Dataverse table and perform create, read, update and delete (CRUD) operations.